aserban13/SIADS699-Capstone/README.md

 # MADS Capstone Project: Reddit Sentiment Analysis

 ### Authors:
-##### Andreea Serban and Chris McAllister
+**Andreea Serban** and **Chris McAllister**

-This repository contains the codebase for our University of Michigan School of Information Capstone project.
-The goal of this project is to analyze Reddit data to understand brand sentiment across multiple companies by leveraging some data science methods.
+This repository contains the code for our Capstone project in the University of Michigan School of Information’s MADS program.
+Our goal is to analyze Reddit data to understand brand sentiment across multiple companies using a variety of data science methods.

+---

 ## Project Overview

-We built a notebook pipeline to:
+We developed a notebook-based pipeline to:

 - Collect and preprocess Reddit posts
-- Manually label posts
+- Manually label a subset of posts for supervised learning
+- Experiment with multiple methods:
+  - Semantic Textual Similarity (STS) using embeddings
-- Tested methods: Semantic Text Embeddings (STS) , created XGBoost models , Chat GPT AI
+  - XGBoost classification models
-- Evaluation
+  - OpenAI’s ChatGPT for post classification
-- Analysis
+- Evaluate model performance
+- Analyze insights across brands

+---

 ## Repository Structure